ibm-cloud-docs/secrets-manager/vault-api.md

 ### Timestamps
 {: #vault-api-timestamps}

-The timestamps in all requests and responses, such as creation and expiration dates, are formatted according to [RFC 3339](https://tools.ietf.org/html/rfc3339).
+The timestamps in all requests and responses, such as creation and expiration dates, are formatted according to [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339){: external}.
 For example: `1985-04-12T23:20:50.52Z`

 ### Field names
 {: #vault-field-names}